Sikhs march across California urging protections against threats from India on U.S. soil

 A meeting and an accusation

-Naindeep Singh, who helped organize the Fearless for Justice march, says the fight against TNR and other kinds of suppression of Sikh activism has become deeply personal in the last year.
-Singh says neither Jakara Movement nor he advocate for Khalistan, an independent Sikh state -- although he supports the right of others to speak out for that cause.
+Naindeep Singh, whose group Jakara Movement organized the October march, says the fight against TNR and other suppression of Sikh activism has become personal in the last year.
+Singh says neither Jakara Movement nor he advocate for an independent Sikh state, though he supports the right of others to speak out for that cause.

 Singh was born and raised in Fresno, where he’s an elected school board member.
 He recalls learning about a meeting that happened last fall – a meeting he wasn’t at, but where his name was mentioned.

-The meeting was between a group of Hindu residents, the Fresno mayor and then-police chief, Paco Balderama.
+The meeting between a group of Hindu residents, the Fresno mayor and then-police chief Paco Balderrama took place last year.

-“I do recall meeting with a group in the fall of 2023,” Balderrama tells NPR.

 Balderrama says during his tenure as police chief it was common to meet with representatives from Fresno’s diverse communities.
-What was uncommon were the accusations being made in this meeting -- that Singh and two other prominent local Sikh community members were somehow involved in criminal activity, even potentially violent.
+What was uncommon were the Hindu residents' accusations that Singh and two other prominent local Sikh community members were somehow involved in criminal activity, even potentially violent.
 He says he felt like he was being pushed to investigate them.

 “There’s no smoking gun,” Balderrama says.
 “I'm not going to go out there and go after these three people that they named because simply -- I don't have enough information to say that they've committed any crime.”